 Read on for 10 ideas to help create your own happily ever after.

 1. Your First Dance Song

-2. Wedding Decorations
+3. Wedding Decorations

-Save money and set the scene with something sentimental and borrowed that fits in with your theme, of course.
+Save money and set the scene at your venue with something sentimental and borrowed that fits in with your theme, of course.
 For example, DC-based wedding and event planner Stephanie Aspinwall of Pretty Entertaining had one couple that borrowed the groom's dad's baseball card collection to use as décor at their reception.
 Vintage vases, borrowed books, and art are just a few other chic ideas.